-I am working as HR officer in a manufacturing firm.
-The problem is someone damages the urinal partitions, the wire mesh on windows etc in toilets.
-We had also to replace flush toilets because of such activities.
+I am working as an HR officer in a manufacturing firm.
+The problem is someone damages the urinal partitions, the wire mesh on windows, etc., in toilets.
+We had to replace flush toilets because of such activities.
 I am not able to find the culprit as no one claims to see the person.
-This usually happens during night shift.
+This usually happens during the night shift.

 From India, Panaji